dansimone/check-pwned-passwords/README.md

 ## Notes

 * The passwords provided to the tool do not leave the local Python process.
-* Only the SHA1 hash (actually the first 5 digits of it _only_, per the https://haveibeenpwned.com API) of the password are sent to https://haveibeenpwned.com for verification.
+* Only the SHA1 hash (actually the first 5 characters _only_, per the https://haveibeenpwned.com API) of the password is sent to https://haveibeenpwned.com for verification.